 Initial FEES testing was conducted to rule out aspiration and assess for a possible diet upgrade.
 That test noted significant aspiration of both foods and fluids with pooling of residue to bi-lateral pyriforms.
 The picture below shows the severity of TC’s dysphagia.
 The green that you see is food and fluid dyed for easier visibility.

-Working in collaboration with the treating clinician, who was present for the study, a new treatment plan was decided upon that included increasing pharyngeal strength and tone and the use of NEMS as a treatment modality to increase laryngeal elevation.
-A follow up study was scheduled for four weeks to assess any progress.
+Working in collaboration with the treating clinician, who was present for the study, a new treatment plan was decided upon.
+It included increasing pharyngeal strength and tone and the use of NEMS as a treatment modality to increase laryngeal elevation.
+A follow-up study was scheduled for four weeks to assess any progress.

 TC was upgraded to a mechanical soft and nectar consistency and is continuing to work with the clinician to increase safe PO intake and increase the diet to regular and thin liquids.

 This was one, albeit an outstanding, example of a great clinician dedicated to increasing the quality of life of her patients.
 We were just lucky enough to be apart of the care and capture it with a camera.
 Having these cases documented allows clinicians to see the progress that is made and allows clinicians to feel comfortable in advancing the patient’s diet while mitigating the risk of aspiration pneumonia, and potential re-hospitalization.